chef/chef-server/docs-chef-io/content/server/reusable/md/deprecate_server.md

 Chef Infra Server is [deprecated](/versions/#deprecated-products-and-versions) and will be end-of-life in November 2026.
-Contact your Chef account representative for information about migrating to Chef Declarative State Management (DSM).
+Contact your Chef account representative for information about upgrading to Chef Declarative State Management (DSM) on Chef 360 Platform.